CodingGuilhem/projet_comparaison_assemblage/README.md

-# Project Name
-Comparaison d'outils assembleur.
+# Comparaison de chemin d'assemblage

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## Description

-This project is trying to create a tool for comparing the differents path of assembling used by different assembling tools.
+This project aims to develop a tool for comparing the different paths of assembly used by various assembly tools.
+The project is still a work in progress.

 ## Table of Contents